 Proper oral care includes maintaining the cleanliness of anything within your mouth.
 Remove your dentures at night and brush them with a dental cleanser.
 If you use a dental retainer, clean it each time before putting it back in your mouth.

 Some beverages can cause breath odour.
 According to SingHealth, certain beverages such as alcohol and coffee can cause a temporary odour.
 They leave behind a residue that sticks to the plaque in your mouth, so each breath you take spews these smells back into the air.

 6. Be Aware of Odorous Foods

-The odor from strong-tasting cheeses, such as Camembert, Roquefort and blue cheese, can remain in your mouth.
+The odour from strong-tasting cheeses, such as Camembert, Roquefort and blue cheese, can remain in your mouth.
 Essential oils from garlic, onions and hot peppers can also linger for some time after a meal.
 Avoiding garlic and onions isn't the greatest option, however, because they are healthy foods, so check the following tip to help alleviate this problem.

 7. Use Natural Breath-Fresheners

 Some herbs and spices in your kitchen can freshen your breath.
 Parsley contains chlorophyll, which is a natural deodoriser.
 Drinking a cup of mint tea or chewing on mint leaves can also help.
 Another tip is to carry a bag of cloves, anise seeds or fennel to chew on after eating an odour-causing meal.